cysouw/diathesis/text/c02_structure.md

 #### Locatives & delocatives {#sec:intro-locative-delocative}

-A ~~Locative diathesis [Ø › PBJ]~~ is a diatheses that adds an obligatory locational phrase ~~PBJ~~ to the clause.^[There is no connection between a locative diathesis and a locative case.
-Both terms simply use the word *locative* to describe the fact that the marking of location is concerned.]
+A ~~Locative diathesis [Ø › PBJ]~~ is a diatheses that adds an obligatory locational phrase to the clause.
 For example, the transitive *befehlen* 'to order' marks the ordered person as an accusative [@next a].
-With an (directional) locative phrase *an die Front* 'to the frontline' the sentence gets a caused-motion or resultative reading [@next b], see [@sec:prepositions-transitive-location-as-result].
+With an (directional) locative phrase *an die Front* 'to the frontline' the sentence gets a caused-motion reading [@next b], see [@sec:prepositions-transitive-location-as-result].
+Note that there is no profound association between such a *locative diathesis* and the widespread phenomenon of a *locative case*.
+Both terms simply use the term 'locative' to describe the fact that the marking of location is concerned.

 ::: ex
 ~~Locative (caused motion) [Ø › PBJ]~~